wp-plugins/auth-using-google-authenticator/readme.txt

 == Frequently Asked Questions ==

-Q: What should I do if I lost my phone or reinstall Google Authenticator?<br/>
-A: Probably the best way is to delete plugin folder using FTP or any file manager.
+= What should I do if I lost my phone or reinstall Google Authenticator? = Probably the best way is to delete plugin folder using FTP or any file manager.
 After that plugin will not work.

 == Screenshots ==